MichielNoback/java_gitbook/04_oop/enums.md

     //rest of class omitted
 ```

-See how you can use the reference to “this” to fetch the molecular weight?
+See how you can use the reference to `this` to fetch the molecular weight?
 Here are two lines using this functionality:

 ```java